MageSquare/property/README.md

 		Add zip into the your provider id folders

-Create One Folder unzip into the root
+Create One Folder "unzip" into the root